zicht/cms-tutorial/doc/tutorial.md

 menu](http://symfony.com/doc/master/bundles/KnpMenuBundle/index.html) library
 for how to customize your rendering.

+Note that the rendered HTML source code shows **aliased** urls.
+Even though your database still contains unaliased urls.
+There is no magic, it is implemented in a Kernel listener which simply rewrites all the HTML right before it is sent to the client.
+It doesn't matter if the url's come from the menu, from your hardcoded urls in your template, or from user-managed content, they will be aliased with the correct current url.

 # 7. "Well, how about those admin screens?"
 These few steps show you how to very quickly set up a database-backed website which you can manage in any way you seem fit.
 You can hook up pretty much any